Jeuwls/its-e2022/coursedescription2022.md

 ## Assignment

 There are 6 weekly assignment during the course.
+Assignments are posted on Mondays.
 See due dates in lectureplan.

 The assignments will be pass/fail; expect to have at least 66 % of an assignment correct to get a pass.
 It will be possible to re-handin one (and only one) assigment (1-4); deadline 23 Oct.